ggonnella/textformats/manuals/TF-Spec_language.md

 ## Formatting options for compound definitions

-In the textual representation of a compound datatype, the textual representations of the elements are either just concatenated to each other, or separated by a constant string.
+In the string representation of a compound datatype, the string representations of the elements are either just concatenated to each other, or separated by a constant string.
 Furthermore, they can be preceded and followed by constant strings, such as opening and closing brackets.